 We have all formed our impressions of effective lawyers, skewed over the years by heroic TV shows and films.
 “Objection” shouts the lawyer.
 “Relevance!”

-This is not truly how it happens in real court.
+This is not truly how it happens in a real court.
 As a matter of fact, it’s quite the opposite.
 The best lawyers in court are generally the ones who don’t create too much disruption.
 This is in no small part because, in court, it is important to be liked by the judge.

 Aggression, in fact, does the opposite!